Darvocet Addiction & Treatment

 As late as 2004, drugs containing propoxyphene were the 12th highest selling painkillers in the US; however, the UK banned these substances in 2005, and there were many calls to lawmakers in the US to ban drugs like Darvocet after the UK led the way.
 Some medical experts argued, however, that Darvocet did not cause the same stomach problems as codeine or other opioids, and it was one of the few painkillers safe to give to people who were allergic to morphine and morphine-derivatives.

-Unfortunately, since Darvocet has been banned, people who struggled with addiction to this substance have likely moved on to another opioid drug, likely acquired on the black market.
+Unfortunately, since Darvocet has been banned, people who struggled with addiction to this substance have likely moved on to another opioid drug, like Demerol, the painkiller Percocet , or found alternatives on the illicit market.

 If a person developed an addiction to Darvocet before it was banned, they no longer have access to this opioid medication.
 Tramadol and codeine, two weaker opioid drugs, are still available by prescription, but most states have implemented prescription monitoring systems to prevent substance abuse among those receiving opioid drugs.
 If a person fills a prescription too soon or tries to fill multiple prescriptions, a prescription monitoring program will likely catch that person.
 Because of these programs, and improved opioid prescribing guidelines, people who struggle with any opioid addiction are turning to illicit sales.
 This is extremely dangerous.